Cardiff Capital Region: Economy

 The region is the economically significant to the Welsh economy, accounting for 50% of the total economic output of Wales, and 49% of its total employed workforce population, with a recorded 38,000 active businesses.
 CCR is a centre of various industries such as: advanced manufacturing, creative and digital industries, energy and energy supply, financial services, and life sciences.

 In April 2021, a Cardiff University lead partnership initiative, Clwstwr, assessed the economic impact of the media sector in the region.
 It reported that the CCR is home to the third largest media sector in the United Kingdom, after London and Manchester, and ahead of other media hubs such as Brighton, Bristol, and Southampton.
 One in every eight jobs created today in the region is linked to the media sector, with the report stating that targeted funding and productivity incentives can potentially make the region a "global hub for media production".
 1,318 firms were stated by the report to be present in the region, with BBC Cymru Wales taking a big share (47%) of the economic contributions from the sector.

 Governance

 The Capital Region is overseen by a regional cabinet, consisting of a councillor from each of the ten local authorities.
 It is currently headed by leader of Torfaen Council, Councillor Anthony Hunt.
+In April 2021, a South East Wales Corporate Joint Committee was formed to allow the ten local councils in the region to collaborate in areas relating to economic well-being, strategic planning and the development of regional transport policies.